siliconcompiler/siliconcompiler/README.md

 sc hello.v add.v -constraint hello.sdc -target "asicflow_skywater130"
 ```

 ## Remote Compilation

-To simplify tool installation and job scheduling, SiliconCompiler supports a
-"-remote" option, which directs the compiler to send all steps to a remote
+SiliconCompiler supports a "-remote" option, which directs the compiler to send all
-server for processing.
-The -remote option relies on a credentials file located at
+steps to a remote server for processing.
+The -remote option relies on a credentials
-~/.sc/credentials on Linux or macOS, or at C:\Users\USERNAME\\.sc\credentials on
+file located at ~/.sc/credentials on Linux or macOS, or at
-Windows.
+C:\Users\USERNAME\\.sc\credentials on Windows.

 ```bash
 sc hello.v -remote